 - Fresh sage sprigs for garnish

-- Brown the pork in batches and remove to a paper towel-lined plate as they brown.
+- Brown the pork in batches and remove it to a paper towel-lined plate as they brown.
 Continue browning until all the pork has been browned, adding additional oil a tablespoon at a time as needed.
-This will take about 20-25 minutes.

 - Stir in the pepper flakes, cumin, cinnamon, and sage leaves.
 Add the bay leaf and the thin slices of lemon.
-Place the lid on the pot and transfer to the oven.
-Cook for 2 1/2 hours, tilt the lid slightly, allowing the liquid to thicken a bit and continue cooking for another 30 minutes.
+Place the lid on the pot and transfer it to the oven.
+Cook for 2 1/2 hours, tilt the lid slightly, allowing the liquid to thicken a bit, and continue cooking for another 30 minutes.

-- Transfer the pot from the oven, remove and discard the lemon slices and the bay leaf.
+- Transfer the pot from the oven, and remove and discard the lemon slices and the bay leaf.
 Ladle the stew into shallow bowls and serve with crusty bread.

 - To ease in cutting that tough pumpkin or squash skin, par-bake it whole at 400°F — just long enough to soften it up a little.
 Or, stab the skin in several places with a fork and microwave it for 3 minutes to soften up.